allegro/blog/_posts/2024-06-18-the-noisy-jit-compiler.md

 ![C2 Threads](/assets/img/articles/2024-06-18-the-noisy-jit-compiler/c2-threads.png)

 What's most important from this sample is the C2 compiler thread, it's the key for our mystery.
-Now, let's put all the pieces together -> what is actually going on in the application.
+Now, let's put all the pieces together, what is actually going on in the application.

 1. We start the application.
 2. We allow k8s to probe healthcheck endpoint and at some point app is marked as Running.